cooperka/react-native-snackbar/README.md

 1. Set up the example app too: `cd example && yarn install`
 1. Within the example directory, `react-native run-android` to run it

 The example app will update automatically when changing JS code.
-To see your changes in the example app after updating native library code:
+To see your changes in the example app after updating native library code, reinstall it via:

-1. `yarn install && react-native run-android` in the example directory
+1. `yarn add file:.. && react-native run-android` in the example directory
 1. Type "rr" in the app to trigger a reload